 This course involves on-campus clinical practice with clients across the life span, who have a variety of communication disorders, overseen by University clinical educators.
+Offered fall.

-Practicum in Speech-Language Pathology II 1 to 2 Credit Hours
+Practicum in Speech-Language Pathology II

 Pre/Corequisite: P (RQ) Successful completion of CSDIG-515 This course involves additional on-campus clinical practice with clients exhibiting a variety of communication disorders, overseen by University clinical educators.
+Offered fall, spring, and summer.